AbdullahaJ2000/coin_counter/README.md

 # Bounding Box Drawing Tool

-This script allows you to draw bounding boxes on images, videos, or live camera feeds using a pre-trained model.
-It supports various input sources and outputs annotated frames with bounding boxes around detected objects.
+This script allows you to count and draw bounding boxes around coins in images, videos, or live camera feeds using a pre-trained model.
+It supports various input sources and outputs annotated frames with bounding boxes around detected coins.

 ## Usage